-Today, four annual publications are produced from data received from more than 18,000 city, university and college, county, state, tribal, and federal law enforcement agencies voluntarily participating in the program.
-The crime data are submitted either through a state UCR program or directly to the FBI's UCR Program.
+The UCR Program includes data from more than 18,000 city, university and college, county, state, tribal, and federal law enforcement agencies.
+Agencies participate voluntarily and submit their crime data either through a state UCR program or directly to the FBI's UCR Program.

 Transparency.
 Accountability.
 Trust.

 The law enforcement community, in partnership with the FBI, is working to improve the way the nation collects, analyzes, and uses crime statistics about law enforcement’s use of force.
 The collection and reporting of use-of-force data will include any use of force that results in the death or serious bodily injury of a person, as well as when a law enforcement officer discharges a firearm at or in the direction of a person.

 With the National Use-of-Force Data Collection, data users can view use-of-force incidents involving law enforcement from a nationwide perspective.
 The goal of the resulting statistics is not to offer insight into single use-of-force incidents but to provide an aggregate view of the incidents reported and the circumstances, subjects, and officers involved.

 The FBI’s Crime Data Explorer (CDE) is the digital front door for UCR data.
 The interactive online tool enables law enforcement and the public to more easily use and understand the massive amounts of UCR data currently collected.
 With it, users can view charts and graphs that break down data in a variety of ways.

 NOTE: UCR data is now released quarterly on the CDE.

 View historical UCR publications, including Crime in the United States, NIBRS, LEOKA, and Hate Crime Statistics reports, as well as topical reports on cargo theft, human trafficking, federal crime data, and more.